All Episodes Plain Text

 Good morning, Mr. Suarez.

-The way you portray Donald Trump as if he's the only president in recent history to take such a strong position.
+Yeah, I just want to take exception to the way you portray Donald Trump as if he's the only president in recent history to take such a strong position.

-I mean, you can look at YouTube videos from Bill Clinton or Hillary Clinton, Barack Obama, and even Joe Biden saying very much the same kind of thing.
+I mean, you can look at YouTube videos from Bill Clinton or Hillary Clinton, Barack Obama, and even Joe Biden, saying very much the same kind of thing.

-Even Joe Biden was a proponent of having immigrants, forcing them to learn English.
+Even Joe Biden was a proponent of having immigrants forcing them to learn English.

-I think Donald Trump was the only one that was actually doing something rather than talking about it.
+You know, so I think Donald Trump was the only one that was actually doing something rather than talking about it.

-whether it's in the workplace or teaching the kids in our schools that if you're white, you're the oppressor and things like that.
+And perhaps that just his presidency just coincided with a lot of other things like the DEI initiatives, you know, just teaching people, whether it's in the workplace or teaching the kids in our schools that if you're white, you're the oppressor and things like that.

 Okay, Mark.